 George P. Shultz served as Secretary of State in the Reagan administration (1982-89).
 Since 1989, he has been a Distinguished Fellow at the Stanford University’s Hoover Institution.
 He is Honorary Chairman of the Stanford Institute for Economic Policy Research, Advisory Council Chair of the Precourt Institute for Energy Efficiency at Stanford, Chair of the MIT Energy Initiative External Advisory Board, and Chair of the Shultz-Stephenson Task Force on Energy Policy at the Hoover Institution.
 His most recent book, Issues on My Mind: Strategies for the Future, was published in 2013.

 Bina Venkataraman is director of global policy initiatives of the Broad Institute of MIT and Harvard, a writer, and a lecturer at MIT.
-She is the former senior advisor for climate change innovation in the Executive Office of the President.
-As part of President Obama’s Climate Action Plan, she leads efforts to stimulate innovation and entrepreneurship to address climate change.
-She has served as senior advisor to the co-chair of the President’s Council of Advisors on Science and Technology.
-She was previously a journalist at the New York Times and The Boston Globe, and will soon begin a new column on climate, science, technology for the Globe.
+She is the former senior advisor for climate change innovation in the Executive Office of President Obama, where she led efforts to stimulate entrepreneurship and innovation to address climate change.
+She also served as senior advisor to the co-chair of the President's Council of Advisors on Science and Technology.
+She was previously a journalist at The New York Times and The Boston Globe, and will soon begin a new column on climate, science, technology for the Globe.

 Alvaro Umaña is Senior Research Fellow at the Tropical Agriculture Research and Higher Education Center.
 He served as Costa Rica's first Minister of Energy and Environment and that country's ambassadorat the Copenhagen Climate Change Conference, where Costa Rica introduced its carbon neutrality pledge to become the first climate neutral country by 2021.
 Umaña holds a doctorate in environmental engineering and a master's degree in economics from Stanford University.

 JB Straubel is a co-founder of Tesla, where he oversees technical and engineering design.
 Prior to Tesla, he was the CTO and co-founder of the aerospace firm, Volacom, where he invented and patented a long-endurance hybrid electric propulsion concept.
 Straubel built an electric Porsche 944 that held a world EV racing record, a custom electric bicycle and a pioneering hybrid trailer system.
 He holds a bachelor's degree in energy systems engineering and a master's in energy engineering from Stanford University.